BP says commits to Libyan exploration campaign

+Feb 21 First Solar Inc, the largest U.S. solar equipment manufacturer, swung to a quarterly loss, as the company recorded charges related to a transition to a new module.

-CAPE TOWN BP (BP.L) will drill 17 new exploration wells in Libya, both onshore and offshore, the first since a "force majeure" was lifted in May this year following disruption caused by the 2011 war, a senior official said on Thursday.
+CAPE TOWN Nov 1 BP will drill 17 new exploration wells in Libya, both onshore and offshore, the first since a "force majeure" was lifted in May this year following disruption caused by the 2011 war, a senior official said on Thursday.

-"We have lifted force majeure and started the exploration program in Libya," Jasper Peijs, the company's exploration manager-eastern hemisphere, told an African oil conference.
+"We have lifted force majeure and started the exploration programme in Libya," Jasper Peijs, the company's exploration manager-eastern hemisphere, told an African oil conference.

 He said BP had continued to pay its Libyan national staff during the uprising and kept the operations base on standby.